Did you know locally grown food is not only better for you, but also has environmental benefits?

 - Less Pesticides.
 Local farmers tend to use fewer chemicals and pesticides than large industrial farms.

 - Reduction in CO2 emissions.
 Buying local produce reduces travel emissions produced by reducing food miles, or the distance food travels from farm to consumer.
 On average, a piece of produce will travel 1,500 miles before it gets to the end consumer.
+Locally grown food is better for the environment.

 - Better Taste.
 Fresh food that is picked at the peak of its freshness results in the best taste.